-The Küchenskulptur – Urban intervention on 100 meter
+The Küchenskulptur – A 100-meter long urban intervention

-In 2016 for the art and culture festival Soho in Ottakring, we built the Kitchen Sculpture, a 100-meter-long wooden installation.
-Winding through a vacant cinema in the Sandleitenhof it makes its way out onto the street.
-Designed and built like a red ribbon, the Kitchen Sculpture was conceived to bring artists, visitors and neighbors together and lead them through the festival in the council housing building.
-It was used as kitchen, work table, counter, dining table, and seating furniture.
-During the festival, the sculpture was removed and sawed into construction kits, which visitors assembled into the Soho-Hocker.
+The kitchen sculpture, a wooden installation stretching over 100m, was built within the framework of SOHO Ottakring in summer 2016.
+Winding through a vacant cinema inside Sandleitenhof it slowly makes its way out onto the open street.
+Designed and built like a red ribbon, the Kitchen Sculpture was intended to bring artists, visitors and neighbours together and to guide them through the festival, which took place inside the council housing building.
+The sculpture could be used as kitchen, desk, counter, dining table, and seating furniture.
+During the festival, the sculpture was removed and sawed into construction kits, which visitors later re-assembled into the SOHO Collection.

 Click here for manuals of the SOHO Collection and other sudden workshop designs.